 Arm SystemReady offers a Security option which provides a way to certify that secure boot and secure firmware update are implemented, as prescribed by the UEFI standard.
 The security option can be followed alongside any of the SystemReady bands previously.
 The PSA Certified program can then be followed to assess the rest of the system security of that implementation.

-For silicon SoC manufacturers, each ‘spin’ (production run) of a chip is a very costly endeavor.
-If that physical product is not compliant with the BSA specification requirements, it leaves the manufacturer having to re-spin the product or wait for the next design to incorporate the compatibility advantages of SystemReady.
-So, the Arm SystemReady Pre-silicon certification option has been created to test before tapeout, with the aim of avoiding costly reworks and reducing risk for our silicon partners.
+For silicon SoC manufacturers, each spin (production run) of a chip is a very costly endeavor.
+If that physical product is not compliant with the BSA sepcification requirements, it leaves the manufacturer having to respin the product.
+Arm SystemReady pre-silicon compliance testing has been created to test chips before tape-out, with the aim of avoiding costly reworks and reducing risk for our silicon partners.

 Figure 1 - Arm SystemReady bands